jeanleecole/archive/pages/Projects/metzerott_formatted.md

 For Alice had bidden, not only the Garyulies and the Joblillies, but also the Grand Panjandrum himself with the little round button at top.

-"Of course," said Mrs. Henry Randolph, "you have a right to ask whom you please to your own house, and the child is only a baby, too young to presume, at present," with awful emphasis;"but I am sorry to see you infected by <p class="pagenum">Begin page 105</p> the levelling tendencies of the age.
+"Of course," said Mrs. Henry Randolph, "you have a right to ask whom you please to your own house, and the child is only a baby, too young to presume, at present," with awful emphasis;"but I am sorry to see you infected by <hr><p class="pagenum">Page 105</p> the levelling tendencies of the age.
 Do you not know that even in heaven there are distinctions of rank?"

 "I don't know anything about it," said Alice.